noidexe/Enjin-Coin-Documentation/docs/creating-account.md

 The following are all available roles in descending order:

-1 **Member:** The Member role has the ability to
+**Member:** The member role has the ability to:
   - View applications.
   - View identities.
   - View requests.
   - View team.
   - View users.
   - View token events.

-2 **Minter:** The Minter role has the ability to
+**Minter:** The minter role has the ability to:
   - Manage requests.
   - Mint tokens (mint existing tokens only).

-3 **Creator:** The Creator role has the ability to
+**Creator:** The creator role has the ability to:
   - Manage tokens (create new tokens / editing existing tokens).

-4 **Admin:** The Admin role has the ability to
+**Admin:** The admin role has the ability to:
   - Manage project settings.
   - Manage team members/minters/creators.
-  - Manage identities (apps only).
+  - Manage identities.
-  - Manage users (apps only).
+  - Manage users.

-5 **Owner:** The Owner role has the ability to
+**Owner:** The owner role has the ability to:
   - View application secret.
   - Manage team admins.

-6 **Primary Owner (PO):** The Primary Owner has the ability to
+**Primary Owner:** The primary owner has the ability to:
   - Delete project.
   - Manage team owners.

-_Note:_ Each role inherits the permissions from the above.
-The Primary Owner, is the individual who created the project and has full control over said project.
+_**Note:** Each role inherits the permissions from the above.
+The Primary Owner, is the individual who created the project and has full control over said project._